 Matthew W. Ohland is Associate Head and Professor of Engineering Education at Purdue University.
 He has degrees from Swarthmore College, Rensselaer Polytechnic Institute, and the University of Florida.
-His research on the longitudinal study of engineering students, team assignment, peer evaluation, and active and collaborative teaching methods has been supported by the National Science Foundation and the Sloan Foundation and his team received Best Paper awards from the Journal of Engineering Education in 2008 and 2011 and from the IEEE Transactions on Education in 2011 and 2015.
+His research on the longitudinal study of engineering students, team assignment, peer evaluation, and active and collaborative teaching methods has been supported by the National Science Foundation and the Sloan Foundation and his team received for the best paper published in the Journal of Engineering Education in 2008, 2011, and 2019 and from the IEEE Transactions on Education in 2011 and 2015.
 Dr. Ohland is an ABET Program Evaluator for ASEE.
 He was the 2002–2006 President of Tau Beta Pi and is a Fellow of the ASEE, IEEE, and AAAS.

 Misty L. Loughry, Ph.D. is a Professor of Management in the Crummer Graduate School of Business at Rollins College.
 She studies peer control, peer evaluation, and teamwork.
 She earned her Ph.D. from University of Florida.